-The evaluation of the product Philips P5CC036V0M Secure Smart Card Controller was conducted by T-Systems GEI GmbH, Prüfstelle für IT-Sicherheit.
+The evaluation of the products Philips P5CC036V1C and P5CC009V1C Secure Smart Card Controller was conducted by T-Systems GEI GmbH, Prüfstelle für IT-Sicherheit.
 The T-Systems GEI GmbH, Prüfstelle für IT-Sicherheit is an evaluation facility (ITSEF)6 recognised by BSI.

-The sponsor, and vendor and distributor is:
+The sponsor, vendor and distributor is: